wedsonlima/rvindi/README.md

   p.save
 end

-# ...then created a recurring plan.
+# ...then creates a recurring plan.
 one_plan = Vindi::Plan.new.tap do |p|
   p.code = "the-one-plan"
   p.name = "Monthly Plan"